jasonsmithio/serverless-eventing/tutorials/pubsub/README.md

 ## Setting up PubSub

-One of the benefits of [PubSub](https://cloud.google.com/pubsub "PubSub") is that it is truly serverless.
+As mentioned earlier, one of the benefits of [PubSub](https://cloud.google.com/pubsub "PubSub") is that it is truly serverless.
 As the end user, you don't have to worry about provisioning brokers.
 You also pay for usage rather than paying for idle brokers.
-All of the infrastructure is abstracted and I can create a topic by doing this.
+All of the infrastructure is abstracted so I can provision the service and create a topic simply by entering the following:

 ```bash
 gcloud services enable pubsub.googleapis.com
 gcloud pubsub topics create currency-pubsub
 ```

-There is no need to provision a broker or install an operator on cluster.
-Of course, the con here is that it's proprietary and currently not something that you can run on your own machine.
+As you can see, there was no need to provision a broker or install an operator on cluster.
+Of course, the con here is that it's proprietary and currently not something that you can run in your own datacenter.
 Now if you are adopting a pure serverless model, it's fine.
 However, there are those people who do want the ability to control their technology, run it on premises, or avoid vendor lock-in by adopting open source software.

 This is why we show a bunch of methods for using serverless eventing rather than push one product or another.
 It's best to find a tool that suits your project needs and developer culture.

-One last thing, we need to install the PubSub Channel component for Knative Eventing.
+One last thing, we need to install the PubSub component for Knative Eventing.

 ```bash
 kubectl apply --filename https://github.com/google/knative-gcp/releases/download/v0.17.0/cloud-run-events.yaml